vdubya/BIMJSON/README.md

 ### 1. General
 - BIMJSON always consists of a single object of the type `"FeatureCollection"` or `"AttributeCollection"` with `"features"` and `"attributes"` arrays containing the respective features.
 - Each feature object (`"FeatureCollection"`) shall have a geometry member.
-- Each feature or attribute object (`"FeatureCollection"` and `"AttributeCollection"`) shall have a property member, a link member, and any number of additional members (name/value pairs).
+- Each feature or attribute object (`"FeatureCollection"` and `"AttributeCollection"`) shall have a property member.

 ### 2. The Geometry Object
 - The Minimal Viable BIM currently focuses on the "negative space" that is created by walls and not on the walls themselves.
 The "spaces" can consist of rooms, open office areas with many cubicles or of the cubicles themselves, open spaces such as roof areas, parking areas, sport fields, or any other defined polygonal area.